 · Look beyond the more popular plays.
 Shakespeare had a hand in some 40 plays but monologues tend to come from less than half of them.
 Ask for recommendations about material from lesser done plays from an acting teacher and other actors.

-· Try doing a cross gender monologue.
+· Try doing a cross-gender monologue.
 If you’re not finding a monologue that speaks to you in your gender try the other.
 Lady Macbeth can be interesting for a guy as Macbeth can be for a woman.

 · See what else the character has.
 One popular choice for actresses is the first monologue of the Jailer’s Daughter from “The Two Noble Kinsmen”.
 A great choice but its become so overdone done its now mainstream, however, this character also has 4 other monologues that get into deeper dramatic territory as she gets more desperate.
 Mark Antony’s “Cry Havoc” speech is done quite a bit but he also has the funeral speech and has stuff in an entirely different play – “Antony and Cleopatra”.
 If a character is having an interesting conversation with another character then try combining their dialogue into a monologue.

 · Take a usual monologue but do something different with it. – Anthony Hopkins said that when playing a villain he looks for what makes him funny and when playing a hero he looks for what makes him flawed.
-Its looking beyond the obvious that makes theater interesting and more human.
-Prince Hal’s speech (Do not think it so, you shall not find it so) to his father is usually done very emphatic and serious which can be very boring so try it with a snarky and confidant attitude.
+It's looking beyond the obvious that makes theater interesting and more human.
+Prince Hal’s speech (Do not think it so, you shall not find it so) to his father is usually done very emphatic and serious which can be very boring so try it with a snarky and confident attitude.
 Viola’s ring speech is often played in a constant state of confusion and usually rushed through.
 Try it instead as a detective exploring a crime scene and give each discovery weight and reaction.
 This slows it down and fleshes out the comedic beats with facial and vocal reactions that really bring out her fun character.

 While some of these guidelines seem obvious its amazing how often people don’t follow common sense.
 Overall, do some research and know who and what you are auditioning for, show up, be courteous to everyone and make a memorable impression with your piece.
 The rewards that come from a Shakespeare experience will make both your craft and resume more marketable.
-Next time, I’ll be following up the this blog with some examples of eye catching monologues for both men and women.

 Photo: Elm Shakespeare Company.
 New Haven, CT